 We’ve all heard terms like “quiet quitting” and “The Great Resignation.”
-They’re part of a greater problem fueled by employee burnout.
-Yet, something good may be arising from this so-called epidemic: a surge in entrepreneurship.
-On this page, we’ll walk you through the latest data, plus provide tips for launching a startup and preventing employee burnout and turnover.
+They’re part of a greater problem fueled by employee burnout and work-related stress.
+Yet, something good may be arising from this so-called epidemic: a growth of entrepreneurship.
+On this page, we’ll walk you through the latest data on employee stress and burnout, plus provide tips for launching business startups and preventing employee burnout and turnover.

 Even if you’re not personally impacted by burnout, chances are you know someone who is.
 Half of all employees and 54 percent of managers say they’re presently experiencing burnout, according to CNBC.
 Nine in ten have experienced burnout in the past year, and three-quarters say they’ve felt burned out at their current job, per Zippia.